-For 15 years, the species loss during disturbance, determined by the disturbance intensity, commensurately decreased the functional redundancy within the pre-disturbance functional space.
-The redundancy decrease was not compensated in the first place, as the first recruited pioneers were functionally different from the pre-disturbance functional composition.
+For 15 years, the species loss during disturbance, determined by the disturbance intensity, significantly decreased the functional redundancy within the pre-disturbance functional space.
+The redundancy decrease was not compensated for in the first place, as the first recruited pioneers were functionally different from the pre-disturbance functional composition.
 Progressively though, first established species were replaced by more competitive long-lived pioneers or late-successional species resembling more the pre-disturbance functional composition and restoring the functional redundancy.
 This replacement was stochastic and followed the lottery recruitment rules, implying a recruitment eased for the first recruited species but then increasingly hampered by the emergence of interspecific competition (Busing & Brokaw, 2002).
-Along time the recovery of infrequent species was increasingly slow, so that the time for the full recovery of the functional redundancy, in some communities just initiated after 30 years, was extremely difficult to estimate (Díaz et al., 2005; Elmqvist et al., 2003).
+Along time the recovery of infrequent species was increasingly slow, so that the time to full recovery of the functional redundancy, in some communities just initiated after 30 years, was extremely difficult to estimate (Díaz et al., 2005; Elmqvist et al., 2003).

-The long-term impact of disturbance on community functional redundancy meant a lower resilience of the pre-disturbance communities, with higher chances to see the persistence of disturbance-specific species at the expense of late-successional ones (Haddad et al., 2008).
-Besides, the long-term recovery of infrequent species increases the risks to loose cornerstone species, with unexpected ecological consequences (Chazdon, 2003; Díaz et al., 2005; Jones, Lawton, & Shachak, 1994).
+The mid-term impact of disturbance on community functional redundancy meant a lower resilience of the pre-disturbance communities, with higher chances to see the persistence of disturbance-specific species at the expense of late-successional ones (Haddad et al., 2008).
+Besides, the mid-term recovery of infrequent species increases the risks to loose keystone species, with unexpected ecological consequences (Chazdon, 2003; Díaz et al., 2005; Jones, Lawton, & Shachak, 1994).
 Apart from the functional characteristics considered here, infrequent species might indeed have unique functions in the ecosystem or be a key for some fauna (Schleuning et al., 2016).

 CONCLUSIONS

 Our study revealed community recovery through the combination of deterministic processes driving their convergence in functional composition, and dispersal limitation maintaining their divergence in taxonomic composition.
-The IDH was validated for community taxonomic richness and, to some extent, taxonomic evenness but disproved regarding community functional richness and evenness that were enhanced for any disturbance intensity by the high functional differences of pioneers compared to late-successional functional composition.
-The IDH was translated in time by the recruitment, beyond an intensity threshold, of short-lived pioneers that prevented in the first times the establishment of more diverse long-lived pioneers, recruited otherwise below the intensity threshold.
-The resilience of tropical forests, in the sense of the pre-disturbance state recovery, proved tangible but requiring several decades.
+The IDH was validated for community taxonomic richness and, to some extent, taxonomic evenness but disproved regarding community functional richness and evenness which were enhanced for any disturbance intensity by the high functional differences of pioneers compared to late-successional functional composition.
+The IDH was translated in time by the recruitment, beyond an intensity threshold, of short-lived pioneers that prevented in the first years after disturbance the establishment of more diverse long-lived pioneers, recruited otherwise below the intensity threshold.
+The resilience of tropical forests, defined in terms of recovery to pre-disturbance state, proved tangible but requiring several decades.
 Still, the disturbance impact on community redundancy cautioned against the risks of infrequent species loss and the persistence of disturbance-specific communities (Hérault & Piponiot, 2018).

 ACKNOWLEDGEMENT